An American Flag made of plastic milk jugs.

 The plastic milk jugs.

-Many years have passed, and on a recent drive-by we saw no sign of the milk jug lady.
+Many years have passed, and on a drive-by we saw no sign of the milk jug lady.
 The American flag is still here, but the other jugs are gone -- and those that remain are no longer clear and filled with colored water, but seem to be made of red, white, and blue plastic (or maybe they're painted).
 It must have been a chore to top off 1000+ milk jugs, so we understand the change, even though we miss the old, labor-intensive version.

-US 40 in these parts is an empty road, so we were surprised to see lots of people standing on its shoulders, waiting for busses.
+US 40 in these parts is an empty road, so we were surprised to see lots of people standing on its shoulders, waiting for buses.
 Car-less immigrants, we guessed, commuting to jobs in Atlantic City.
 These new Americans need inspiration, and Josephine's jug flag provides it.
 It's patriotic nectar for the Melting Pot, even if it's no longer drinkable.

-Milk Jug Lady - American Flag
+Milk Jug Lady

 Directions: